Email Marketing

 Keeping track of deliverability gives senders early warning signs before problems grow.
 Monitoring is not a one-time action but an ongoing process that shows how well campaigns reach the inbox.

-3. Set up alerts for sudden changes.
-A jump in bounce rate or complaint rate is often the first sign of a deliverability issue.
+4. Set up alerts for sudden changes – A jump in bounce rate or complaint rate is often the first sign of a deliverability issue.

-4. Review trends regularly.
-Weekly or monthly reviews help spot patterns, especially after list changes or new campaigns.
+5. Review trends regularly – Weekly or monthly reviews help spot patterns, especially after list changes or new campaigns.

 Monitoring in this way keeps senders informed and ready to act.
-Strong visibility into performance makes it easier to protect the deliverability reputation and maintain consistent inbox placement.
+Better visibility into email performance makes it easier to protect your reputation, monitor inbox placement, and identify potential issues before they affect deliverability.

 How to Test Email Deliverability

 Testing helps confirm how messages perform before and after they are sent.
-It shows if emails are landing in the primary inbox, filtered into the spam folder, or blocked by mail servers.
+It shows if emails are landing in the primary inbox, filtered into the spam folder, or displayed differently by various email clients.

 Running these checks regularly gives senders confidence that their campaigns reach subscribers.

-2. Use seed lists.
-Send test emails to a set of accounts across major inbox providers.
-This shows where messages land: primary inbox, promotions, or spam.
+2. Use seed lists – Send test emails to a set of seed email addresses at major inbox providers.
+This shows where messages land, including the primary inbox, promotions tab, or spam folder.

 Testing is not a one-off task.
 Continuous checks reveal how changes in infrastructure, content, or sending patterns affect results.
-Regular testing builds confidence that campaigns will maintain strong inbox placement.
+Regular testing builds confidence that campaigns will maintain consistent inbox placement.

 Listmint: Protecting Your Reputation Beyond Authentication